alex308248/591-IoT-project/README.md

 ## System Design
 We will need a Raspberry Pi with RFID sensor, and two laptops to run the project.
 1. Raspberry Pi: It will represent the checkout counter and send the user login message through `CustomerId` channel.
 After that, the scanned products name will be published to the {user} channel.
+When the raspberry pi receives the {customerName}reset message under the topic {customerName:reset}, it will change the variables back to default and wait for the next customer to scan his/her membership card.
 2. Server: It will receive the user messages from Raspberry Pi and subscribe to the {user} channel.
-Server will also analyze the product and publish the suggestion to the webapp.
+The server will use the data from the previous transaction to update the model.
+Then analyze the product and publish the suggestion to the webapp.
 Server will also update the database when it receives the reset message from webapp.
-3. WebApp: Webapp will render a webpage for user and showing the scanned product and current suggestion.
-When the customer clicks the `checkout` bottom on the webpage, it will publish a reset message to Server and Raspberry Pi.
+3. WebApp: Webapp will render a webpage for user and show the scanned product received from the raspberry pi, followed by the recommended product received from the server and calculate the total amount of the bill.
+When the customer clicks the `checkout` button on the webpage, it will publish a reset message to Server and Raspberry Pi.

 ![image](https://github.com/alex308248/591-IoT-project/blob/main/systemdiagram.png)